JainSneha6/KrishiVikas/README.md

 # 🌾 Krishi Vikas  - An AI-Powered Farmer Assist Platform
 ---

+Krishi Vikas is an AI-powered agricultural platform built to support small and marginal farmers.
+It offers personalized crop advice, disease diagnostics, market forecasts, and income alternatives using cutting-edge ML and NLP.
+Designed for inclusivity, the platform ensures accessibility through multilingual and voice-enabled interfaces.

 ## Table of Contents
 1. [Overview](#overview)
 2. [Problem Statement](#problem-statement)